seliv55/cdf2mid/README.md

 Based on this information and that extracted from the CDF files presented in the working directory cdf2mid creates tables of data accepted as exchangeable with Metabolights database.

-- To run this example it is necessary to include "metdata.R" as a sourse:
+- Run this example using the command:

 ```
-  source("R/metdata.R")
   metan(outfile="../cdf2midout.csv", pat=".CDF")
 ```

-  and execute the command:

-The file containing the results provided by cdf2mid (here "ramidin.csv") can be used by RaMID, or directly proceed for further correction by MIDcor.
+The file containing the results provided by cdf2mid (here "cdf2midout.csv") can be used by RaMID, or directly proceed for further correction by MIDcor.